Woman

 Fall 2025 | Miami

-Eugenie Elie, a 2016 graduate of Mount Holyoke College, is applying her skills in research and leadership to improve vital public services at both federal and local levels.
-She currently collaborates with engineers to modernize Medicare payment systems, working to ensure they better meet the needs of users.
+Eugenie Elie, a Posse alumna and 2016 graduate of Mount Holyoke College, is applying her skills in research and leadership to improve vital public services at both federal and local levels.
+She currently collaborates with engineers to modernize Medicare payment systems, helping ensure they better meet the needs of users.

-Following graduation, Elie fought to improve health equity among youth in Philadelphia.
-She lobbied state officials to inform policies that directly affected students, including securing access to safe drinking water in schools.
-Her advocacy led to her appointment to the Mayor’s Commission on African and Caribbean Immigrant Affairs, where she advised on issues affecting immigrant communities.
+Following graduation, Elie worked to advance health equity among youth in Philadelphia.
+She lobbied state officials to inform policies that directly affected students, including efforts to secure access to safe drinking water in schools.
+Her advocacy contributed to her appointment as a commissioner on the Mayor’s Commission on African and Caribbean Immigrant Affairs, where she advises on issues affecting immigrant communities.

-In 2017, Elie launched her own consulting and research business, Eve of Strategy, which supports projects in the health and wellness sector.
-She describes her role as that of an “uncoverer, connector, and catalyzer,” helping organizations move from ideas to action while uniting teams around their shared purpose to serve others.
+Elie is the founder of Eve of Strategy, a consulting and research firm supporting projects in health and government technology.
+She describes her role as that of an “uncoverer,” “connector” and “catalyzer,” helping organizations move from ideas to action while aligning teams around shared goals.

-Her portfolio includes extensive collaborations with the Beeck Center for Social Impact + Innovation at Georgetown University.
-There, she has conducted research on digitizing public services, including unemployment insurance within the U.S. Department of Labor.
-She also studied survivor experiences during the California wildfires, with her findings used by the governor’s office to inform policies on disaster response and equitable service delivery.
+Her portfolio includes work with the Beeck Center for Social Impact and Innovation at Georgetown University, where she has conducted research on digital and open-source approaches to public services, including unemployment insurance within the U.S. Department of Labor.
+She worked with Nava PBC on research examining survivor experiences during and after the California wildfires, with findings used by the governor’s office to inform disaster response and equitable service delivery.

-Elie’s work demonstrates how research and advocacy can translate into systems change that directly benefits communities.
-Whether advising on health care, workforce development, or government technology, she emphasizes a people-centered approach to public service.
+Elie’s work reflects the impact Posse alumni are making across sectors, translating research and advocacy into systems change that benefits communities.
+Whether advising on health care, workforce development or government technology, she emphasizes a people-centered approach to public service.

 Looking ahead, Elie plans to continue her efforts at the intersection of health, innovation and community impact.
-She notes that her guiding principles are to “center spirit, self-love, and loving her community,” ensuring her professional path remains grounded in both equity and humanity.
+She said her guiding principles are to “center Spirit,” “promote serious fun” and “get into good trouble,” keeping her work grounded in service to others.